 "For the most part, the bride will listen and agree to whatever opinions their bridesmaids have, but at the end of the day, she needs to choose what feels right for her," says Ashley Espinal, owner of Dulce Dreams Events in New York City.
 "I've had bridesmaids complain about floral arrangements or the type of shoes that the bride decided on, which just gives the bride a headache and feelings of anxiety.
 Please do not do that!
 She already has a million decisions to make—she doesn't need her closest friends complaining about the ones that in the end should only be made by her."

-Not showing up on time —or at all!
+Not Showing up on Time—or at All

-"You are not allowed to change the rules whenever you feel like it," Espinal says.
+"You are not allowed to change the rules whenever you feel like it," Espinal emphasizes.
 "I've had so many situations where bridesmaids feel like they can change timelines and processional orders or even tell the band what songs should be played and at what times."

 "The most devastating thing a bride can experience is knowing that her ladies are going behind her back to discuss her wedding details or decisions," Espinal says.
 "That can be incredibly hurtful and quite annoying.
 If you want to help your bride enjoy the process, be up front with her and let her know your concerns are coming from a place of love."

 "It seems so simple and yet it's so easy to forget," Espinal admits.
 "It's not every day you can call a friend a bride, so when that day comes it can be overwhelmingly beautiful and also a bit awkward.
 Don't hurt your bride by ignoring her and taking away that moment of shine.
-It is in fact her wedding day, and that moment should be shared with joy regardless of how it makes you feel."
+It is, in fact, her wedding day, and that moment should be shared with joy regardless of how it makes you feel."